shabbyrobe/amiss/doc/mapper/mapping.rst

 Mapping
 =======

-Amiss stores database mapping information for your objects using the ``Amiss\Meta`` class.
-Amiss provides several complete options for retrieving this metadata as well as facilities for rolling your own mapper if you prefer.
+Amiss uses the ``Amiss\Meta`` class to represent an object's table mapping.
+Amiss uses implementations of ``Amiss\Mapper`` to create this object.
+Several complete options for retrieving this metadata are provided, as well as facilities for rolling your own mapper if you prefer.

 The annotation mapper is used throughout this documentation.